 Our common stock is traded on The Nasdaq National Market under the symbol "EQIX."
-On September 9, 2003, the closing bid price of the common stock on The Nasdaq National Market was \$19.05 per share.
+On October 14, 2003, the closing bid price of the common stock on The Nasdaq National Market was \$19.20 per share.
+Any common stock sold pursuant to a prospectus supplement will be listed on The Nasdaq National Market, subject to official notice of issuance.